jmanthony3/Archimedes/docs/class/engr-743-001-damage-and-fracture/lesson-22-even-more-fatigue.md

----
-tags: fatigue
----

 # Lesson 22: Even More Fatigue

 2. #fatigue failures
    1. Different length scales give different evidence of failure
-3. Microscopic can show striations in grains themselves
+3. Microscopic can show #striations in grains themselves
-4. initiation includes: incubation, microstructure crack, and crack tip displacement and its wake
+4. #initiation includes: #incubation, #microstructure-crack, and #crack-tip-displacement and its #crack-wake
-   1. For each defect type, there is a different incubation rate
+   1. For each defect type, there is a different #incubation-rate
 5. #fatigue in salt water at $90 MPa < 210 MPa$
    1. Focus is a casting pores (smooth surfaces) with #hydrogen-shrinkage (labyrinth of black dots around casting pore) around it
-   2. Ken Gall want to see incubation
+   2. #Ken-Gall want to see #incubation
    3. Looks like the Cooper picture from before, but with magnesium
-   4. This picture showed why energy transfer was not sufficient (##Mark-F-Horstemeyer, #Dave-McDowell, and #Ken-Gall)
+   4. This picture showed why energy transfer was not sufficient ( #Mark-F-Horstemeyer, #Dave-McDowell, and #Ken-Gall)
-      1. Energy dissipation happens at free surface (Thermo II)
+      1. #energy-dissipation happens at free surface (Thermo II)
       2. Therefore, some energy went into cracks that arrested or branched
       3. Use geometry methods: *#strain-life*
 6. Different location, same specimen
    1. #persistent-slip-bands (PSB) within grains along #twinning-planes, coupled with #hydrogen-shrinkage
-   2. Crack nucleated from interaction of #persistent-slip-bands
+   2. Crack #nucleation from interaction of #persistent-slip-bands
 7. Within the grain:
    1. More #persistent-slip-bands with more cycles
    2. Eventually, a crack in the grain from the PSB